 Meagan’s greatest passion is integrating her love for music into her books.
 Whether it’s the poem “Slipping Inside” — a tribute to the vocal stylings of one of her favorite singers, Counting Crows front man Adam Duritz — featured in her 2019 release, Bug Off!, or her most recent book series about a family of house flies with humanlike characteristics (one of whom is a young fly into rock and roll and blues music), Meagan rarely writes without offering her passion for the art of singer/songwriters and hip, slightly defiant and edgy rock bands.

 In the classroom, Meagan has found a niche teaching in small group and special education environments.
 Working with learning disabled children has always been a source of comfort and pleasure.
-Meagan has taught interactive writing as well as writing fundamentals to learning center students in grades 6-8.
+Meagan has taught interactive writing (she wrote her 60-page master’s thesis on interactive writing, a topic she is very passionate about) as well as writing fundamentals to learning center students in grades 6-8.
+Meagan is certified in backwards-design lesson planning.

 Meagan also contributes articles for the Event-News Enterprise (event-newsenterprise.com) as well as the Sun News (sunnews.org).